pcraciunoiu/embrangler/list/index.markdown

 1. See an iceberg.
 1. Visit Greenland.
 1. <span class="done">See a total eclipse of the sun.</span>
-1. Go rock climbing.
+1. Go indoor rock climbing.
 1. Visit Ireland.
 1. Give a speech in front of more than a thousand people (yes, I want to be _that_ famous).
 1. Have and raise at least 2 children.
 1. Scuba dive at a tropical island.
-1. Make out during a drive-in movie.
 1. Have a really unusual wedding (hopefully unusual in a good way).
 1. Practice meditation for an entire week.
 1. Speak at least one of the following languages fluently: